-Site operating costs of \$3,744,000 during the three months ended 30 September 2014 were down by 9% compared against the comparative quarter in 2013, despite a 16% increase in the tonnes of ore mined and stacked.
-Site operating costs of \$12,409,000 during the nine months ended 30 September 2014 were 2% lower than the same period in 2013 despite a 15% increase in the tonnes of ore mined and stacked.
-This is a result of cost reduction measures and very close attention to cost control.
+Site operating costs of \$3,899,000 during the three months ended 31 December 2014 were down by 12% compared against the comparative quarter in 2013, despite a 3% increase in the tonnes of ore mined and stacked.
+Site operating costs of \$16,442,000 during the year ended 31 December 2014 were 4% lower than the \$17,086,000 recorded in 2013, despite a 12% increase in the tonnes of ore mined and stacked.
+This is a result of cost reduction measures and very close attention to cost control along with the impact of a weakening Peruvian sol vis-à-vis the U.S. dollar.

 A period-over-period comparison for the cost of sales is provided in the table below.
-The lower depreciation and amortization expense is largely related to the impairment charge of \$13,700,000 recorded in 2013 which reduced the carrying value of mining assets at Corihuarmi.
-The reduction in the royalties and taxes, selling expense and the workers' profit participation provision is largely due to the lower operating profits resulting from reduced production being sold at lower gold prices.
+The lower depreciation and amortization expense is largely related to the impairment charge of \$13,700,000 recorded in 2013, which reduced the carrying value of mining assets at Corihuarmi.
+The reduction in the selling expense, royalties and taxes is largely due to the lower operating profits resulting from reduced production being sold at lower gold prices.